majidakbari/mail-service/readme.md

 ### Bootup the application

 Only the first time that you want to run the application, you need to execute the following command.
-It will install the dependencies, creates .env laravel file, generates the application key, migrates the database and changes required directory permissions.
+It will install the dependencies, migrates the database and changes required directory permissions.

 ```bash
 docker-compose exec --user www-data app bootup